serge-web/PouchDb_Demonstrator/README.md

 ## Test the app

-- To test if the app is working, run http://localhost:port/api/test (you should get a hello worled message when calling this endpoint)
+- To test if the app is working, run http://localhost:port/api/test (you should get a hello world message when calling this endpoint)

 ## Built With